 There’s No Time Like the Present

 Call me at 303.941.4256 for a free 15-minute consultation and let’s see if couple’s counseling is something you and your partner could benefit from.
 You may also join my mailing list to receive my monthly newsletter.

 Leslie’s style of interacting is down-to earth, unpretentious, and authentic.
-She listens, carefully, thus is fully present in conversations.
-She remembers details with amazing acuity and her responses are careful, thoughtful, and validating, and this in turn makes you comfortable and wanting to open up and share.
+Leslie listens, carefully, thus is fully present in conversations.
+Leslie remembers details with amazing acuity and their responses are careful, thoughtful, and validating, and this in turn makes you comfortable and wanting to open up and share.